vfarcic/vfarcic.github.io/jx/README.md

 It is the CI/CD solution for development of modern cloud applications on Kubernetes.

-We'll explore some of the features of Jenkins X through a hands-on demo.
+We'll explore how to create a fully operational continuous delivery pipeline using Docker, Kubernetes, Jenkins X, and quite a few other tools.

-# Workshop: Continuous Deployment With Jenkins X, Kubernetes, And Friends
+# Workshop: Continuous Delivery With Jenkins X, Kubernetes, And Friends

 ## Abstract